 Stock options held by independent contractors that have increased in value since grant must recognize the growth from the date of grant as either ordinary income or as a capital gain.
 The classification of business income or capital gain must be determined on a case-by-case basis.
 Adding insult to injury, the income recognized as business income at grant and vest is also subject to HST.
 Applicable sales tax varies by province.

 Independent contractors are, in general, a highly mobile workforce.
-This is especially true between Canada and the U.S. Unfortunately, when it comes to equity compensation for contractors, tax complexities are increased when the option holder works in multiple countries.
+This is especially true between Canada and the U.S. Unfortunately, when it comes to equity compensation for Canadian independent contractors, tax complexities are increased when the option holder works in multiple countries.

 A common U.S. trap is the punitive salary deferral rules of s.
 409A of the Internal Revenue Code (IRC) that impose an additional 20 per cent tax on income being deferred.
 For example, stock options granted with an exercise price less than the fair market value of the underlying stock at the time of grant are subject to 409A treatment in the U.S. The company must complete a 409A valuation — a formal report that sets the current value of a company’s stock and the price to purchase that stock — to ensure the option does not result in punitive taxation.